kranzky/insoluble/folly.md

 As the bows were shaken properly and touched each shoulder, a sense of formality filled the room.
 The liner had regarded its passengers and deposited them in their seats.
 Smiles were exchanged, observing the others without asking any further questions.
 Mike and the guys moved closer, their faces blackened with regret.

-Exposition;5:As the event continued

-Exposition;7:Arthur felt compelled to speak

-Dialogue;6:"Aren't your lungs dusty, Wilderness?"

-Exposition;8:His voice echoed, creating a tense silence

-Exposition;6:Jay and Christopher exchanged glances

 Gracefully, Arthur tapped his forefinger against the dressing, signaling for attention.

-"Your smiles preceded your entry, fleeting as you arrived," Wilderness said, his eyes narrowing as he scrutinized Arthur's face.

-Exposition;6:Arthur, Jay, Christopher

-Exposition;7:Arthur leaned closer

-Exposition;5:Jay frowned

-Dialogue;7:"What's that?"

-Exposition;6:Wilderness responded

-Dialogue;26:"The most powerful, brightest vegetable is here, and even the maid faces this challenge."

 As Arthur, Jay, and Christopher listened intently, Arthur leaned closer to Wilderness, while Jay frowned in confusion.
 "What's that?"
 Jay asked, curious about the meaning behind the words.
 Wilderness responded with a cryptic statement, "The most powerful, brightest vegetable is here, and even the maid faces this challenge."